Menus and Settings

 CPU2 FW Secondary processor firmware version

-CPU3 FW Daughtercard firmware version (PRO 6 only)
+CPU3 FW Daughtercard firmware version (WVC-PRO 6 only)

 Built Base station manufacture date